ABI-Deployment-Thesis/docker-engine/README.md

 <h2 align="center">ABI Deployment Thesis - Docker Engine</h2>

 Welcome to the docker-engine repository!
 This project is a key part of a master's thesis at the University of Minho.
-It's a Proof of Concept for a proposed architecture designed to deploy and integrate intelligent models within ABI (Adaptive Business Intelligence) systems.
+It's a Proof of Concept for a proposed architecture designed to deploy and integrate intelligent models within Adaptive Business Intelligence (ABI) systems.

 **This repository provides a microservice for running intelligent models through the Docker daemon.**